-Junior Varsity teams serve as the training ground for aspiring varsity athletes, and players are often brought up from the JV teams to compete on the varsity team in the middle or at the end of a season.
-Whether or not Altamont fields a team is contingent on the number of students interested in participating.
-Any students in grade 7 or above is eligible to participate on a junior varsity team.
+Junior varsity teams serve as the training ground for aspiring varsity athletes.
+On this level, student-athletes continue to develop and improve the fundamentals required for success in their particular sport.
+Often players are brought up from the junior varsity team to compete on the varsity team in the middle or at the end of a season.
+Whether or not Altamont fields a junior varsity team in a particular sport is contingent on the number of students interested in participating.
+Any student in 7th grade or above is eligible to participate on a junior varsity team.

 Middle School Sports (5th through 8th grades)

-The Middle School athletics program emphasizes participation.
+The middle school athletics program emphasizes participation.
+Although there is no guarantee of equal playing time, coaches do try to play every player in every game at this level.
 A no-cut policy allows students to play any number of sports, determining which one(s) appeal to them, and in which sport(s) they excel.
+At this level, coaches also emphasize individual development of fundamentals that will allow the student-athlete to succeed at the next level.
 Students in the 5th through 8th grades can join teams that compete in community-based leagues, such as the Central Alabama Soccer League or the North Shelby Basketball League.
 Coaches from the Physical Education classes encourage students to join our middle school teams where they often get their first experience with a competitive sport.

 |Fall||5-8 Soccer||5-8 Soccer|

 |Spring||5-8 Soccer||5-8 Soccer|